Re-arranged Tyrone decider leads off county finals

 It will be Erne Gaels' third successive county decider after losing to Enniskillen 3-12 to 0-11 in 2022 and 2-8 to 0-9 against Derrygonnelly 12 months ago.

-Following those two final reverses, former Donegal boss Declan Bonner was installed as Erne Gaels manager and his side showed composure in battling past Derrygonnelly 0-10 to 0-9 in their semi-final two weeks ago, when two late points from substitute Seamus Ryder helped clinch victory.
+Following those two final reverses, former Donegal boss Declan Bonner was installed as Erne Gaels manager and his side showed composure in battling past Derrygonnelly 0-10 to 0-9 in their semi-final three weeks ago, when two late points from substitute Seamus Ryder helped clinch victory.

 Key Erne Gaels players include county star Ultan Kelm, who is joined in the squad by his brothers Oisin and Aogan.